akauppi/GroundLevel-firebase-es/README.md

 The logic, the looks, the authentication.
 Everything that gets shipped to your customers once they open the right URL.

-You can develop the code with Hot Module Reloading, thanks to Vite, seeing changes in the browser while you edit the underlying HTML, CSS or ECMAScript.
+You can develop the code with Hot Module Reloading, seeing changes in the browser while you edit the underlying HTML, CSS or ECMAScript.

 Once you're pleased, test the creature using Cypress.